2016 Indianapolis 500: Race background

 Going into the race, Simon Pagenaud of Team Penske had mostly dominated the first five races of the 2016 IndyCar season.
 He finished second in the first two events (St. Petersburg and Phoenix), and won the next three races (Long Beach, Alabama, and the Grand Prix of Indianapolis) to take a sizable lead in the championship points standings.

 The most discussed issues in the weeks leading up the race involved the ongoing development of aero kit regulations, and the competitive balance between the two engine manufacturers (Chevrolet and Honda).
 After three major crashes in 2015, in which cars flipped over and became airborne, series officials attempted to address the situation by adding "dome skids" - aerodynamic devices affixed to the undertrays of the cars, designed to keep the cars on the ground during a crash.
 This rule change was met with some resistance, particularly from the Honda teams, after testing revealed them to be unsettling to the cars' handling.
 After practice opened, however, the issues appeared to have been mostly resolved.
 None of the crashes that occurred during practice or qualifying saw the respective cars flip over.
 With respect to the engine competition, Chevrolet entered the month having swept all five race wins and all five race pole positions.
 In addition, Chevrolet had noticeably outperformed Honda in the 2015 race, sweeping the top five spots in qualifying, as well as the top four positions on race day.
 After practice opened, however, Honda teams led the speed chart on three of the four days (one day was rained out), and also secured the pole position - Honda's first Indy 500 pole since 2011.

 Early in the month of May, Speedway officials announced that the grandstand seating for the race had sold out.
 It marked the first sell-out since before 2003.
 On May 25, Speedway officials announced that the race had reached a total sellout with all general admission tickets sold.
-In addition, it was announced that for the first time since 1950, the race would not be blacked out for the local audience.
+In addition, it was announced that for the first time since 1950, the race would not be blacked out for the local television audience.

 This race would turn out to be the final race of Alex Tagliani's career.
 For 2017 and onwards, Tagliani would shift his focus to mainly NASCAR.
 This would also be the final race for Townsend Bell after 13 seasons in IndyCar.
 After this race, Bell would shift his focus to sports cars racing in the IMSA SportsCar Championship from 2017 onwards.